Updated: Apr 21

-The last few years has seen the cultivation of a growing collection of downtown public sculpture created by accomplished Michigan artists.
-Take a walk down Phoenix St. and you will see work near Black River Tavern, Great Lakes Eye Care, Johnny's Lakeside Jewelry, and Taste Restaurant.
-Each conveys in its own unique way the natural landscape that defines South Haven and the Southwest Michigan coast as envisioned by these artists.
+The last few years has seen the cultivation of a growing collection of downtown public sculpture created by Michigan artists for the South Haven Center for the Arts' Grow Your Own Sculpture program.
+Take a walk down Phoenix St. and you will see work near Black River Tavern, Great Lakes Eye Care, N&R Department Store, Johnny's Lakeside Jewelry, Clementine's, and Taste.
+Each conveys in its own unique way the natural landscape that defines South Haven and the Southwest Michigan coast as interpreted by these artists.

-“Surround Me with Sun Wind and Water” by Carolyn Robinson Fink of Portage, is in front of Great Lakes Eyecare, 412 Phoenix St. According to Fink, the piece depicts finding purpose and renewal in nature.
+“Surround Me with Sun Wind and Water” by Carolyn Robinson Fink of Portage, Michigan depicts finding purpose and renewal in nature.
 Fink, a graduate of Kendall College of Art and Design, is a career graphic designer as well as a sculptor of steel.
 “I hope the person seeing my works might experience a bit of the peace, joy, relief, or hope that I myself feel as I create it.”

 Detroit area sculptor John Sauve created “Faust”—named for the mythical German character who sold his soul to the devil in return for “worldly knowledge and pleasure.”
 "Faust” is reminiscent of Sauve’s Man in the City sculpture project—forty sculptures installed on rooftops throughout Detroit and Windsor, Canada.
 Suave has exhibited at the Chicago Sculpture International Outdoor Sculpture Exhibition, the Krasl Biennial Sculpture Exhibition in St Joseph, and created sixteen sculptures for Benton Harbor and St. Joseph in the likeness of Muhammad Ali as part of the I Am the Greatest project, designed to help youth in Southwest Michigan learn about community, art, and creative expression.

-Click here if you would like to participate in Art On the Town.
+Artists click here if you would like to participate in the Grow Your Own Sculpture Program.

-Visit the South Haven Center for the Arts' Donations page to help the art center continue this tradition of public sculpture in South Haven.
+Donate to help the art center continue this tradition of public sculpture in South Haven.